-Step 2 - Determination of Investigative Action
+Step 2 - Determination of Analysis Action

-Upon identification or notification of an event, PJM will schedule a conference call of the System Operations Subcommittee (Transmission) for the purpose of deciding if the event falls within the scope of the Event Investigation Process and to specify the level of action as outlined below:
+Upon identification or notification of an event, PJM will schedule a conference call of the System Operations Subcommittee (Transmission) for the purpose of deciding if the event falls within the scope of the Event Analysis Process and to specify the level of action as outlined below:

-Level Definition Use when: 1 No Action The consequences of a repeat of a similar type event are acceptable.
-Information brought to light during the conference call adequately explains the cause of the events.
-Corrective actions are either not needed or appear simple and obvious.
-II Apparent Cause Analysis The consequences of a repeat of a similar type event are unacceptable.
-(ACA) The cause of the event is not clear or there is disagreement on the causes.
-Further investigation is required.
+Level Definition Use when: 1 Track and Fix Information brought to light during the conference call adequately explains the cause of the events.
+Corrective actions are identified and in progress 2 Apparent Cause Analysis (ACA) The consequences of a repeat of a similar type event are unacceptable.
+The cause of the event is not clear.
+Further analysis is required.
 Corrective actions are not obvious.
-Further investigation is required.
-III Root Cause Investigation (RCA) The consequences of the event or a repeat of a similar type event are unacceptable. , , A pattern of repeat (or similar) events has emerged.
-A comprehensive, "best effort" investigation to assure identification of root causes and effective corrective actions to prevent recurrence is required.
+Further analysis is required.
+3 Root Cause Investigation (RCA) The consequences of the event or a repeat of a similar type event are unacceptable.
+A pattern of repeat (or similar) events has emerged.
+A comprehensive, "best effort" analysis to assure identification of root causes and effective corrective actions to prevent recurrence is required.